star-cats/blinky-dome/Patterns/README.md

 be quick enough that a riser reads as it happens, release slow enough that the gap between kicks does not look like the energy dropping.

-**Min BPM** is a hard floor — an interval implying anything slower is thrown away, never doubled into range.
-Set it near the slowest track you will play.
+**Min BPM** floors the tempo, not the beats.
+Every bass beat is tracked whatever spacing it arrives at; it is the averaged BPM that is never allowed to read below this.
+Below the floor the clock therefore runs faster than the music — at 70 BPM against a floor of 95 it emits 95 — so set it below the slowest track you will actually play.
+It is there to stop noise dragging the tempo down, not to transpose real music.

 ### The moods